 Interested in learning more?

 “EU-Asia trade – the bright future ahead” by Jean-Luc Demarty

 “It’s time for a united Europe to stand up to China” by Neena Gill

 “The new logic of China’s global influence” by Chunrong Liu

-“As Drumpf embarks on Asia trip, it’s Europe that is really pivoting to Asia” by Shada Islam
+“As Trump embarks on Asia trip, it’s Europe that is really pivoting to Asia” by Shada Islam

 Welcome and registration of participants